ProfRandom/Excel-Lambda-Suite/Astronomy Excel LAMBDA Suite/README.md

 ## ⚙️ Requirements

 - ✅ Modern Excel with LAMBDA and dynamic array support (Office 365 or Excel 2021+).
-- 📦 Optional pairing with `ASTROCON_` constants set (not included here).
+- 🚫 No external dependencies or constant sets required.

 ---

 ## 📎 File Contents

-- `astro_lambda_listing.txt`: Master definitions file with inline comments and annotated examples.
+- `Astronomy Excel LAMBDA Suite.txt`: Master definitions file with inline comments and annotated examples.
 - `README.md`: This guide (suitable for GitHub or Obsidian publishing).